jishnupramod/cli-video-convertor-software/README.md

 # cli-video-convertor-software

-cli-video-format controller is a terminal or CLI based application program to convert the format of a video to desired target format.
+cli-video-format convertor is a terminal or CLI based application program to convert the format of a video to desired target format.
 Audio conversion is not yet possible.

 A GUI version for user friendliness is also under development.